Qovery/qovery-client-javascript/docs/ContainerSecretApi.md

 > Secret createContainerSecretAlias(containerId, secretId, opts)

-NOT YET IMPLEMENTED - Create a secret alias at the container level
+Create a secret alias at the container level

 - Allows you to add an alias at container level on an existing secret having higher scope, in order to customize its key. - You only have to specify a key in the request body - The system will create a new secret at container level with the same value as the one corresponding to the secret id in the path - The response body will contain the newly created secret - Information regarding the aliased_secret will be exposed in the \&quot;aliased_secret\&quot; field of the newly created secret - Only 1 alias level is allowed.
 You can&#39;t create an alias on an alias